By Linda Egenes

 While your own efforts will take you a long way in your journey towards a long, healthy life, a little help from Mother Nature will make matters much easier.
 Nature has an astounding pharmacy, and each herb it creates has its own concentrated synergy and intelligence.
 Researchers at Maharishi AyurVeda pick the best and the ripest of herbs, fruits, and spices, then combine and process them to ensure maximum benefit.

-The most respected of MAPI rasayanas (elixirs) is Amrit, which strengthens the immune system and refines the functioning of the physiology.
+The most respected of MAPI rasayanas (elixirs) is Amrit, which supports the immune system and refines the functioning of the physiology.
 Amrit promotes bala, or vital energy.
-Scientific studies have now established that Amrit fights free radical damage 1,000 times more effectively than any other antioxidant.
+Scientific studies may indicate that Amrit supports your cells against the effects of free radicals and has antioxidant properties.
 While Amrit is excellent for overall mind/body health, targeted herbal formulations can help you address any specific imbalances you encounter during the day to help balance the mind and emotions.

 Summer is Pitta season when temperatures rise—both outdoors and in your body.
 Taking a stroll in nature is one of the best ways to pacify Pitta dosha, soothe your senses, and unwind from your regular workweek schedule.
 Stroll among the bountiful flowers, listen to the songbirds chirping, and enjoy nature at its finest.